Frieda A. Murray

-Frieda Adelle Murray is an American fantasy writer whose works are generally written in collaboration with Roland J. Green.
-She writes as Frieda A. Murray.
+Frieda Adelle Murray (born September 17, 1948) is an American fantasy writer whose works are generally written in collaboration with Roland J. Green.

 Life

-Murray was born September 17, 1948 in Waco, McLennan County, Texas, the daughter of Samuel Stevenson Murray and Frieda Rhone Murray.
-She moved to Chicago, Illinois from Washington, D.C. in 1966; she still lives there.
+Murray was born September 17, 1948, in Waco, Texas, the daughter of Samuel Stevenson Murray and Frieda (Rhone) Murray.
+She moved to Chicago from Washington, D.C., in 1966.
 She married Roland J. Green in 1975.
-They have one daughter, Violette Y. Green, born in 1984.
+They have one daughter, Violette Y. Green (born 1984).